maarten1C96/gethla/README.md

 ==============

 Based on gethla by a-v-s (André van Schoubroeck).
 Simple tool to get the ST-Link Serial String for use with OpenOCD or PlatformIO.
 When multiple ST-Links are connected, one must specify the serial number to connect.
-As the ST-Link V2 uses a serial number consisting of non-ascii characters, it is not straight forwards to capture the serial number using for example lsusb.
+As the ST-Link V2 uses a serial number consisting of non-ascii characters, it is not straightforward to capture the serial number using for example lsusb.

 ```
 $ lsusb -d 0483: -v | grep Serial